 Connecting rod:

-A connecting rod is one of the major part of piston most time shortened as conrod or rod.
+A connecting rod is one of the major parts of the piston most time shortened as a conrod or rod.
 It connects the piston to the engine’s crankshaft and allows the piston’s movement in the chamber.
 The component is designed to bear mechanical strain which is why it’s sturdy enough.
 The piston parts are made from forging and sometimes casting process.

 Types of pistons